Reetam M

 Course Description

-This is an intermediate course on using neural networks for statistical learning using the R programming language.
+This is an intermediate course on using neural networks for statistical learning.
 Neural networks/deep learning are the most important class of models in the field of artificial intelligence; the modern technology stack relies heavily on it, and it is ubiquitous in both academia and industry, from weather prediction models to spam filters to personalized medicine.
 This course explores the synergy between statistics and deep learning and how a) neural networks can augment classical statistical techniques for modeling complex phenomena, and b) statistical inference can make AI models more robust and explainable.

 Students will be provided a crash course in distribution theory, statistical inference, and R. Details regarding loss functions and optimization will be covered which are widely applicable to any modern machine learning approach.
 Students will also be introduced to advanced topics like Bayesian neural networks, simulation-based inference, and uncertainty quantification.